 Water enough to settle the potting mix around the stem.
 Cover the pot with a plastic bag to create a greenhouse-like environment.
 Place the pot in indirect sunlight.
 Avoid direct light, which is too harsh and may scorch the cutting.

 Water as needed to keep the potting mix lightly moist but not soggy.
 This is infrequent as long as the pot is covered with plastic.
 Poke a hole or open the top of the plastic bag if you notice moisture dripping down the inside.
 Too much moisture will rot the cutting.

 Cuttings may root in a few weeks or several months, depending on the plant.
-Remove the plastic and move the cuttings to individual containers when the roots are ½ inch to 1 inch long (1.5 to 2.5 cm.).
-At this point, you can feed the young plant, using a diluted water-soluble fertilizer.
+Remove the plastic and move the cuttings to individual containers when the roots are ½ inch to 1 inch long (1-2.5 cm.).
+At this point, you can feed the young plant using a diluted water-soluble fertilizer.

-Move the plant outdoors when it is mature enough to tolerate outdoor heat and cold – usually a couple of growing seasons.
+Move the plant outdoors when it is mature enough to tolerate outdoor heat and cold– usually after a couple of growing seasons.